saga-project/saga-cpp-adaptor-condor/README.md

 Setup
 -----

+(Please refer to the INSTALL file for more details)

 Assuming the required SAGA C++ Core libraries are installed and the environment variable $SAGA_LOCATION is set accordingly, the Condor adaptor can be installed by typing: